The Best Guacamole Recipe

 - salt

-Cut each avocado in half, remove the pits, and scoop the flesh into a large bowl.
-Mash it gently with a fork:
+Cut each avocado in half, remove the pits, and scoop the avocado flesh into a large bowl.
+Mash gently with a fork:

-Make sure to leave it far more chunky than you ultimately want it to end up, as mixing in the other ingredients will break it down further.
+Make sure to leave the avocado chunkier than you ultimately want it to end up, as mixing in the other ingredients will break it down further.
+Using a potato masher is okay too so long as the holes aren’t too fine.

-Add chopped tomato, chopped onion, minced jalapeno, salt, and freshly squeezed lime juice to the mix:
+Add chopped tomato, chopped onion, minced jalapeño, kosher salt, and freshly squeezed lime juice to the mixing bowl:

 Give that a quick stir, then fold in fresh cilantro at the end: